Mission, Values, & History

 5. To foster continuing improvement in nursing programs – and, thereby, in professional practice.

-CCNE serves higher education institutions and acute care hospitals throughout the United States.
+CCNE serves higher education institutions and healthcare organizations throughout the United States.

 CCNE accreditation activities are premised on a statement of principles or values.